COVID-19: No one is safe until all of us are safe

 The journey to a fair and equal vaccine

 We believe that healthcare rights are human rights – regardless of who you are or where you live.
 And we stand alongside the world’s most marginalised communities.
 With your help, we can influence global policy and ensure the new vaccines are distributed fairly, and available to everyone.
+We’ve published policy briefs, research reports, and on the ground experiences of vaccines to help shift the global conversation about vaccines and influence national vaccine strategies.

 For decades, CARE has led global healthcare programmes, delivering life-saving vaccines and childhood immunisations.
 Our teams on the ground are standing by to support every stage of the vaccine chain – starting with planning and tracking through to training and delivery.
+CARE supports government health systems and multilateral partners to provide operational support, prepare for, and roll-out vaccine delivery.

 CARE is a trusted partner in communities around the world, working alongside them to overcome social injustice.
 With your help, we’ll ensure at-risk groups like healthcare providers, frontline workers, caregivers and refugees have fair access to the vaccines.